Mohd-Taqiuddin/Solana-Development-with-React-Anchor-Rust-and-Phantom/README.md

 ```bash
 anchor test
 ```
+Note: If you get error then stop the solana-test-validator and run the tests
 7. Change into the app directory and install the dependencies:
 ```bash
 cd app && npm i